Alidadei/Awesome-Git-Autosync/README_EN.md

 - **Easy to maintain**

-  After starting sync, all you need is:
+  After starting sync the maintenance method is freaking easy:

   — Edit `INTERVAL` in `config.txt` to adjust sync interval (minutes), takes effect on the next cycle.